Biennale Danza 2022: a festival with no physical or geographical borders

 In September 1972, the bold experimenter Merce Cunningham staged a seminal dance Event in Piazza St Marco, Venice during the 35th International Music Biennale.
 50 years later, we pay tribute, celebrate and evolve the pioneering legacy of Cunningham in a collaboration between the Biennale Archive, Biennale College, The Cunningham Trust.

 Atomising the original Cunningham Event and creating a processional site-specific performance of Cunningham’s work, on and beside the canal, repertory from the iconic St Marks work will be taught, rehearsed and re-distributed by Jeannie Steele and Daniel Squire – two seminal dancers of the Merce Cunningham Company and performed by 16 dancers of the Biennale College.
+The costumes of the performers have been designed by Matthieu Blazy for Bottega Veneta, continuing the line of exquisite Cunningham cross-artform collaborations.
 The Cunningham ‘atoms’ will be danced on floating stages and journey through key locations to ‘sail’ into the Arsenale where an outdoor 45-minute danced Cunningham Event will emerge.

 Extending this spirit of collaboration, we will offer a rare opportunity to see Cunningham’s last collaboration on film with the celebrated British visual artist Tacita Dean - Craneway Event.